-- 159. The Applicant's Counselin making submissions on this issue cited the judgment in Onana, where the Tribunal held that it a well-established principle that the Organization should strictly follow its own rules o cited was the case of Nwuke in which it wasadjudged that the failure of the Governance and Public Administration Division (GPAD) of the United Nations Economic Commission for Africa (UNECA) to follow the provisions of its hiring manual amounted to procedural irregularity and was therefore unlawful. - 160.
-In Nogueira, which was also cited in support of the Applicant's case washeld that the procedure peltout in the Performance Appraisal System (PAS) were essential to ensure that the Organizatomplies with its own charter - 161.
-On his part, the Respondents Counsel submitted that thearguments relating to the Respondent's reaches of the INOPSPRA guidelines ought to be rejected because the said PRA guidelines are merely guidelines and not mandatory. - 162.
-Counsel further sought to support his position with ranouncement of UNAT in the Tadonki case .
-He also referred to a statement in the UNDT judgment of Charles where he judgepointed outthat the recruiters manual in that cases ets ou guidelines to hiring managers and is not a properly promulgated administrative issuance also does not lay down mandatory requirements in respect of all components of the selection process - 163.
-With respect, the Tribunal must underscore the factthe Respondent's Counsel's reference to the pronouncement of the Appeals Tribunal in paragraph 56 of its judgment in Tadonki wasnot only taken out of context be ubstantially a misinterpretation of the said judgment.
+159. The Applicant's Counselin making submissions on this issue cited the judgment in Onana16, where the Tribunal held that is a well-established principle that the Organization should strictly follow its own rules o cited was the case of Nwuke17 in which it wasadjudged that the failure of the Governance and Public Administration Division (GPAD) of the United Nations Economic Commission for Africa (UNECA) to follow the provisions of its hiring manual amounted to procedural irregularity and was therefore unlawful.

+160. In Nogueira18, which wasalso cited in support of the Applicant's casie washeld that the procedurespeltout in the Performance Appraisal System (PAS) were essential to ensure that the Organization plies with its own charter

+161. On his part, he Respondents Counsel submitted that thearguments relating to the Respondent's reaches of the NOPSPRA guidelines ought to be rejected because the said PRA guidelines are merely guidelines and not mandatory.

+162. Counsel further sought to support his position with ranouncement of UNAT in the Tadonki case49.
+He also referred to a statement in the UNDT judgment of Charles20 where the judgepointed outthat the recruiters manualin that cases ets out guidelines to hiring managers and is not a properly promulgated administrative issuance and also does not lay down mandatory requirements in respect of all components of the selection process out in the closing submissions made on behalf of the Applicant.
+The Tribunal will here examine the instances of roompliance with the PRA guideliness raised by the Applicant

+163. With respect, the Tribunal must underscore the factttheaRespondent's Counsel's reference to the pronouncement of the Appeals Tribunal in paragraph 56 of its judgment if Tadonki wasnot only taken out of context bst bstantially a misinterpretation of the said judgment.